 To pray for specific intentions.

-Fasting is an incredible form of intercessory prayer.
+Fasting is an incredible form of prayer during Lent.
 By denying ourselves something of earthly pleasure, we can then offer that sacrifice back to God on another's behalf.
 Furthermore, the thought of this intention can motivate us and give us greater resolve to fast even when it is difficult.

-Consider fasting from one of these things for Lent.
-We promise, your Lenten prayer and sacrifice will be more fruitful and will lead you into a deeper relationship with Christ.
-We are praying for you, God bless!
+If your fasting comes from a pure heart, your Lenten prayer and sacrifice will be more fruitful and will lead you into a deeper relationship with Christ.